Benchmark Results

 We analyze memory and disk usage during query execution, using AWS CloudWatch metrics with 1-second resolution.

-The following figure shows that Spark consumed about 54 GB of memory during query execution, and spilled to disk for shuffle operations.
-Despite of abundant available memory, Spark wrote over 110 GB of temporary data, peaking at over 46 GB in a rolling minute.
+The following figure shows that Spark peaked at approximately 72 GB of memory during query execution and spilled to disk for shuffle operations.
+Despite abundant available memory, Spark wrote approximately 115 GB of temporary data, peaking at over 32 GB in a rolling minute.

 In contrast, the following figure shows drastically different resource consumption characteristics of Sail.
-At peak, Sail utilized approximately 22 GB of memory, but this usage lasted for only one second.
-Sail released memory after executing each query and had zero disk usage, relying solely on the available memory for computation.
+At peak, Sail utilized approximately 26 GB of memory.
+Sail released memory after executing each query and recorded zero disk writes, relying solely on the available memory for computation.